acbsp/bonafide.guru/en/contents.rst

 (`Sri Caitanya Caritamrta <http://caitanyacaritamrta.com/en2>`__, Madhiya, 15.108)

-Right after our *acharya* Srila Prabhupada died His eleven representatives stopped fulfilling their **ritvika** (the priests) duties as they used to do in His physical presence.
+Right after our *acharya* |SP| died His eleven representatives stopped fulfilling their **ritvika** (the priests) duties as they used to do in His physical presence.
 They were supposed to conduct the initiation ritual both first and second one on behalf of Shrila Prabhupada.
 Instead they mystically became *diksha-gurus*.
-According to directive (from July 9 1977), this **ritvik-system** should be followed as long as The International Society of Krishna Consciousnesses (ISKCON) exists.
-Though this directive is very short in its content, still *it is thrice said there that all initiated disciples should become disciples of His Divine Grace Srila Prabhupada*.
+According to directive (from July 9 1977), this **ritvik-system** should be followed as long as The International Society for Krishna Consciousnesses (ISKCON) exists.
+Though this directive is very short in its content, still *it is thrice said there that all initiated disciples should become disciples of |HDGSP|*.

 Prabhupadas order from July 9 1977 was rejected and his representatives declared themselves an acharyas, *diksha-gurus*, single successors.
-They divided between themselves onto eleven zones the whole Society which was created by Srila Prabhupada with such a care and covered almost whole planet.
+They divided between themselves onto eleven zones the whole Society which was created by |SP| with such a care and covered almost whole planet.
 Thereby, having secured property, money and big amount of disciples for themselves they got long expected possibility to dominate, each in his zone.
 This system of **zonal-acharyas** which lasted for ten